acousticrobot/web-16/_pages/toki-pona/acknowledgements.md

 This project, and sitelen sitelen, continue to evolve, just as all living languages do.
 Even languages we refer to as 'dead' change with our understanding and perception of them.
 The act of studying a language can enhance it, invigorate it, even bring it back to life.

-The influences and principals mentioned above also continue to be a guide for this project.
+The influences and principles mentioned above also continue to be a guide for this project.
 You can see this explicitly in more detail with the [newer glyphs for nimi ku suli]({% post_url 2021-09-05-nimi-sin %}) which were created in a collaborative effort within the toki pona community.

 _original acknowledgements written in 2012, updated 2021_